ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 | Biscuitburgh |    31 | Annual Income (Gross Value Added) |    Pounds Sterling (£), Millions |
 | Biscuitburgh |   2.6 |  Average Daily Petrol Consumption | Barrels of petrol per day (,000) |

-### Creating units using the from_existing field
+### Re-using units with the from_existing field

-This first example shows the existing definition for Pound Sterling being used from its URI entered into the `from_existing` field.
-Normally, this would re-use the exact same unit definition.
-However, in our case, we want to alter its configuration to suit our data set.
+The example below shows the existing definition for the unit `Pounds Sterling` being used from its URI entered into the `from_existing` field.
+This is all that needs to be done to re-use an existing unit.
+However, in our case, we will also alter its configuration to suit our example data set above.
 So the existing unit definition is given the label "Pounds Sterling (£), Millions", and this means it is now a new unit created that is derived from the existing Pound Sterling unit definition.